code-savan/rccg/README-SUPABASE-SETUP.md

   'A place to grow in faith and community.', '/images/hero.jpeg',
   'ABOUT OUR CHURCH',
-  'RCCG Rod of God Parish is a vibrant, Spirit-filled church committed to building a community of believers passionate about God and dedicated to making a positive impact in Indianapolis and beyond.
-Our church is part of the Redeemed Christian Church of God global network and upholds its values and mission.\n\nOur services combine powerful worship, prayer, and Biblical teaching in a welcoming environment where everyone belongs.
-We believe in nurturing spiritual growth at every age and life stage.', 'OUR HISTORY',
-  'RCCG Rod of God Parish began as a small prayer group in Indianapolis in 2018.
-Through God''s grace and the dedication of our founding members, we''ve grown into a thriving spiritual family serving our community.\n\nOver the years, we''ve remained committed to our founding vision of being a church where God''s Word is taught with clarity and where all people can find belonging, purpose, and spiritual transformation.', '/images/history.jpeg',
+  "RCCG ROG is a Bible-based, evangelistic, Spirit-empowered church.
+At RCCG ROG, we're all about people, because God is all about people.\n\nOne of the ways we express our love for Him is through our love for people, and we do this by helping people who come to RCCG ROG to grow in their relationship with the Lord.\n\nWant to get started?
+We'd love for you to join us for a service, and we're here to help you get connected.",
-  'OUR MINISTERS',
+  'OUR HISTORY',
+  'RCCG Rod of God Parish was established in [2009] as part of the Redeemed Christian Church of God (RCCG) network, a global church with millions of members worldwide.
+From humble beginnings, God has blessed our church to grow into a thriving community of worshippers, committed to the Great Commission.\n\nThrough prayer, faith, and dedication, we have expanded our ministries, outreach programs, and impact in Indianapolis and beyond.
+Today, we continue to build on the vision of holiness, evangelism, and community transformation.', '/images/history.jpeg',
+  'Our Ministers',
   'Meet our dedicated spiritual leaders who serve and guide our congregation with wisdom and compassion.', '[
     {
       "id": 1,
-      "name": "Pastor John Smith",
+      "name": "Pastor J.K Balogun",
-      "role": "Senior Pastor",
+      "role": "Head Pastor",
-      "bio": "Pastor John has served in ministry for over 20 years and is passionate about equipping believers to live out their faith.", "image": "/images/minister1.jpeg"
+      "bio": "",
+      "image": "/images/img_dsc_5797.png"
     },
     {
       "id": 2,
-      "name": "Pastor Mary Johnson",
+      "name": "Pastor(Mrs) F.O Balogun",
-      "role": "Associate Pastor",
+      "role": "Head Pastor",
-      "bio": "Pastor Mary leads our women''s ministry and counseling programs, bringing comfort and wisdom to many.", "image": "/images/minister2.jpeg"
+      "bio": "",
+      "image": "/images/img_dsc_9587.png"
     }
   ]',
   'CHURCH MINISTERS',